 By the end of the year the student will have built up a portfolio of work, suitable in content and presentation to allow them to access a university-level course in an art and design subject.
 They will also complete an A level in Art, Craft and Design to ensure a secure and broad foundation of art and design skills.

-Portfolio students also attend the Creative Learning and Skills Programme (CLASP) one day a week at Central Saint Martins (Click here for more details).
+Portfolio students also attend the UAL Creative Practices Programme one day a week at Central Saint Martins (Click here for more details).
 This programme is in addition to the Portfolio + A Level programme and is delivered by CSM tutors.

 Art, Craft and Design